jamiepantling/mixtails/README.md

 # ___Mixtails___

-Mixtails helps you set the mood of your evening - combine a playlist of songs with a selection of cocktails into a 'mixtail'.
-Users can log in, create mixtails, browse others and share their own.
+Mixtails helps you set the mood of your evening - combine a playlist of songs with a cocktail into a 'mixtail'.
+Users can log in, create mixtails, browse others' and share their own.

 Here's a link to [the deployed app](https://mixtails.herokuapp.com/).